meonkeys/mesos-doc-test/Running-Hadoop-on-Mesos.md

 To run Hadoop on Mesos, you need to take the following steps:
 <ol>
 <li> Build Hadoop using `ant`.</li>
-<li> Set up Hadoop's configuration as you would usually do with a new install of Hadoop, following the "instructions on the Hadoop website":http://hadoop.apache.org/common/docs/r0.20.2/index.html (at the very least, you need to set `JAVA_HOME` in Hadoop's `conf/hadoop-env.sh` and set `mapred.job.tracker` in `conf/mapred-site.xml`).</li>
+<li> Set up Hadoop's configuration as you would usually do with a new install of Hadoop, following the [[instructions on the Hadoop website|http://hadoop.apache.org/common/docs/r0.20.2/index.html]] (at the very least, you need to set `JAVA_HOME` in Hadoop's `conf/hadoop-env.sh` and set `mapred.job.tracker` in `conf/mapred-site.xml`).</li>

 <li> Add the following line to `conf/hadoop-env.sh` to put the Mesos module on the class path:
 <pre>export HADOOP_CLASSPATH="$HADOOP_CLASSPATH:$HADOOP_HOME/build/contrib/mesos/classes"</pre>